Genivia/ugrep/README.md

                   option -K.

            --match
-                  Match all input.
+                  Match all lines.
 Same as specifying an empty pattern to search.

            --max-files=NUM
                   Restrict the number of files matched to NUM.
 Note that --sort or -J1 may be specified to produce replicable results.
 If --sort is specified, then the number of threads spawned is limited to NUM.

+           --max-size=MAX
+                  Only search files whose physical size does not exceed MAX bytes.
+                  Suffix MAX with kb, mb, gb, tb for kilo, mega, giga, or terabytes.

+           --min-size=MIN
+                  Only search files whose physical size equals or exceeds MIN bytes.
+                  Suffix MIN with kb, mb, gb, tb for kilo, mega, giga, or terabytes.

            --mmap[=MAX]
                   Use memory maps to search files.
 By default, memory maps are used